cloudcoderdotorg/progsnap-spec/index.md

 > <https://github.com/cloudcoderdotorg/progsnap-python-lib>

+The intent of the Python library is to make it easy to automate analysis of progsnap datasets.
+See the [example](https://github.com/cloudcoderdotorg/progsnap-python-lib/tree/master/examples) scripts.

 # Who is this for?

 This is for researchers in CS education, software engineering, and programming languages who are interested in using student programming data in their research.
 By defining a common format for programming assignment data, progsnap enables researchers to share data, and facilitates research that spans multiple institutions and courses.